jahrardblender/analysecomment2/Readme.md

 Be sure to have *ETUDE-25-06-20.xlsx* and *datablender_comments.sql* in a "Data/" directory in your folder to run the demo.
 These files can be found in teams.

 ## Sentiment Analysis for french comments

+A demo can be seen by running demo_sentiment.py.
+It should be relatively self explanatory.